elemenceOR/DMA_tmp/README.md

-application to detect temperature at a remote location and transmit using a GSM module.
+Application to detect temperature at a remote location and transmit using a GSM module.
 The application was developed for STM32 platform using C. The application has the capability to store the temperature readings and transmits using the GSM module via MQTT.